Genius: Psychology

 Genius is expressed in a variety of forms (e.g., mathematical, literary, musical performance).
 Persons with genius tend to have strong intuitions about their domains, and they build on these insights with tremendous energy.
-Carl Rogers, a founder of the Humanistic Approach to Psychology, expands on the idea of a genius trusting his or her intuition in a given field, writing: "El Greco, for example, must have realized as he looked at some of his early work, that 'good artists do not paint like that.'
+Carl Rogers, a founder of the humanistic approach to psychology, expands on the idea of a genius trusting his or her intuition in a given field, writing: "El Greco, for example, must have realized as he looked at some of his early work, that 'good artists do not paint like that.'
 But somehow he trusted his own experiencing of life, the process of himself, sufficiently that he could go on expressing his own unique perceptions.
 It was as though he could say, 'Good artists don't paint like this, but I paint like this.'
 Or to move to another field, Ernest Hemingway was surely aware that 'good writers do not write like this.'
 But fortunately he moved toward being Hemingway, being himself, rather than toward someone else's conception of a good writer."

-A number of people commonly regarded as geniuses have been or were diagnosed with mental disorders, for example Vincent van Gogh, Virginia Woolf, John Forbes Nash Jr., and Ernest Hemingway.

 It has been suggested that there exists a connection between mental illness, in particular schizophrenia and bipolar disorder, and genius.
 Individuals with bipolar disorder and schizotypal personality disorder, the latter of which being more common amongst relatives of schizophrenics, tend to show elevated creativity.
+Several people who have been regarded as geniuses were diagnosed with mental disorders; examples include Vincent van Gogh, Virginia Woolf, John Forbes Nash Jr. and Ernest Hemingway.

-In a 2010 study done in the Karolinska Institute it was observed that highly creative individuals and schizophrenics have a lower density of thalamic dopamine D2 receptors.
+In a 2010 study conducted by the Karolinska Institute, it was observed that highly creative individuals and schizophrenics have a lower density of thalamic dopamine D2 receptors.
 One of the investigators explained that "Fewer D2 receptors in the thalamus probably means a lower degree of signal filtering, and thus a higher flow of information from the thalamus."
-This could be a possible mechanism behind the ability of healthy highly creative people to see numerous uncommon connections in a problem-solving situation and the bizarre associations found in the schizophrenics.
+This could be a possible mechanism behind the ability of healthy highly creative people to see numerous uncommon connections in a problem-solving situation and the bizarre associations found in schizophrenics.